|

 The whitewashed cottages and farms stand close to the single narrow road which winds it's way for about a mile from the Mortal Man pub in the north, to the historic house of Townend in the south.
 There are no shops or cafes along the route other than the small Post Office selling post-cards, ice creams and cold drinks.

 Townend, built in 1623, and once owned by a wealthy yeoman farmer, is now a National Trust property open to the public.
 The original furniture and oak panelling is well displayed.
-The Mortal Man and the Queens Head pubs are popular " watering holes" and in addition offer varied menus and comfortable accommodation.
+The Queens Head pub is a popular " watering hole" and offers varied menus and comfortable accommodation.
 The area outside the Queens Head was once a "rest and watering" place for tired thirsty horses hauling wagons to the summit of the Kirkstone Pass.
 There, stands the remote Kirkstone Inn and pub.
 The Reverend Sewith, who was responsible for building the inn, is buried in Troutbeck's small 1736 Jesus Church.

 The limited space of the hamlet's one and only through road is better suited to walkers and cyclists.
 However, the very well equipped holiday cottages provide parking spaces for those arriving by car.